georgesutphin/MCB585-2023/_episodes/01-class-introduction.md

 > > [stackoverflow](https://stackoverflow.com/) being my personal
 > > favorite.
 There are also sites like
 > > [DataCamp](https://www.datacamp.com/) that are designed to teach
 > > data science and have lots of free material and guides.
-Explore
-> > Explore these resources.
+As you start
+> > to ask questions and run searches online, you will get a feel for which
+> > sites give you the most consistently useful answers.
 > {: .solution}
 {: .challenge}

-&nbsp;
+***

 {% include links.md %}